 Muskogee is a medium-sized city located in the state of Oklahoma.
 With a population of 37,113 people and 11 constituent neighborhoods, Muskogee is the 11th largest community in Oklahoma.

-Muskogee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Muskogee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Muskogee is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Muskogee who work in office and administrative support (13.11%), sales jobs (9.61%), and healthcare (8.65%).

 The education level of Muskogee citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.91% of adults 25 and older in Muskogee have a college degree.

 The per capita income in Muskogee in 2018 was $22,107, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $88,428 for a family of four.
 However, Muskogee contains both very wealthy and poor people as well.

 Muskogee is an extremely ethnically-diverse city.
 The people who call Muskogee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Muskogee residents report their race to be White, followed by Native American.
 Important ancestries of people in Muskogee include German, Irish, English, French, and Scottish.